EARLY YEARS - 1911 to 1930

 By the 2006-07 season the club was once again in financial difficulties and a shareholders committee was formed to run the affairs of the club.
-In order to survive it was decided to put the Club into Administration and although the Club finished bottom of the League with only one point, anyone who followed the Club at this difficult time would know how much the present set up owes to all involved, both on and off the pitch, in keeping the Club going.
+To survive it was decided to put the Club into Administration and although the Club finished bottom of the League with only one point, anyone who followed the Club at this difficult time would know how much the present set up owes to all involved, both on and off the pitch, in keeping the Club going.
 The Club reformed as Lancaster City FC Ltd and continued in the 2007-08 season after dropping two levels to the Unibond League First Division North where they finished in mid-table.
-The following year the Dolly Blues improved and were just three points short of that fifth and final play-off position and in 2009-10 a further improvement was made, in what was to be the last season of a 17 year Unibond League Sponsorship, with a second place finish that saw the Club in the play-offs.
-Having reached the play-off Final against Colwyn Bay, who had finished 21 points behind them in the League, City had the heartbreak of being beaten by the only goal of the game, a penalty two minutes from the end.
+The following year the Dolly Blues improved and were just three points short of that fifth and final Play-off position and in 2009-10 a further improvement was made, in what was to be the last season of a 17-year Unibond League Sponsorship, with a second-place finish that saw the Club in the Play-offs.
+Having reached the Play-off Final against Colwyn Bay, who had finished 21 points behind them in the League, City had the heartbreak of being beaten by the only goal of the game, a penalty two minutes from the end.
 The Club did win a Trophy with the League Fair Play Award but that was a scant reward for their efforts.

 In 2010-11 City ended in 8th place but did win the President's Cup, defeating four sides from the top five, and retained the League Fair Play Award as well as winning the prestigious FA National Fair Play and Respect Award, representing clubs from Tiers 1 to 4.
-The club retained the League’s Fair Play award in 2011-12 but finished 3 points off the play offs and whilst the play-offs were tantalisingly close in Darren Peacock’s first season as manager in 2013-14, failing on goal difference, the addition of ex-England player Trevor Sinclair as coach didn’t achieve the success the Club so desperately craved and the managerial roundabout now sees Phil Brown, an old Club stalwart, in charge and in the process of a re-building programme.
+The club retained the League’s Fair Play award in 2011-12 but finished three points off the Play-offs and whilst the Play-offs were tantalisingly close in Darren Peacock’s first season as manager in 2013-14, failing on goal difference, the addition of ex-England player Trevor Sinclair as coach didn’t achieve the success the Club so desperately craved and the managerial roundabout saw Phil Brown, an old Club stalwart, in charge and in the process of a re-building programme.

-What can be said about the season that never was, as we all know Covid 19 ended the season on March 14th 2020 with the Dolly Blues finishing in a play-off position after a good season and who knows what would have happened is all speculation, so we now look forward to the new season and new challenges.
+2019-20 season brought new players and a new challenge for Mark Fells Dolly Blues.
+What can be said about the season that never was, as we all know Covid 19 ended the season on March 14th, 2020, with the Dolly Blues finishing in a Play-off position after a good season and who knows what would have happened is all speculation.